Some composition ideas never develop into much more than a few bars of music, and such was the case for many years with the opening to Dream Dance.

 I think I started it around 1997, and, try as I might, I could not seem to find any satisfactory way to take it much beyond the 30-second mark, the point where it veers unexpectedly

-The problem was that I couldn't figure out what to do once I had had been on that path for a while.
-It didn't make sense to me that the opening idea should evolve into a full-blown minimalist composition, but I didn't know where to take it once it had touched on minimalism.
+The problem was that while I liked the way the opening led to a section that hinted at minimalism, I couldn't figure out what to do once I had had been on that path for a while.
 And thus, unsure of what to do with this material, I tossed it in a drawer and mostly forgot about it for about ten years.

-In the summer of 2007 I was looking at old musical sketches that never went anywhere, and resolved to wrestle this opening into submission; it seemed a shame to waste what seemed like a good opening for a piece, and I thought I could perhaps extend it into a relatively short work (perhaps three minutes), and be done with it.
+In the summer of 2007 I was looking at old musical sketches that never went anywhere, and resolved to wrestle this opening into submission; it seemed a shame to waste what seemed to me like a good idea for a piece, and I thought I could perhaps extend it into a relatively short work (perhaps three minutes), and be done with it.

-As is often the case, it was difficult to take the music in a direction with which I could be satisfied, and I ended up struggling mightily with with the project for an additional six months until it was finally finished.
-The key in moving forward was in realizing that a composition can touch on different moods and styles and still make musical sense, as long as there is something tying it all together, which in this case is the almost incessant sixteenth-note activity.
+As is often the case, I was surprised at how difficult it was to take music in a direction with which I could be satisfied, and I ended up struggling with with the project for an additional six months until it was finally finished.
+The key in moving forward was in realizing that this music could touch on different moods and styles and still make musical sense, as long as there was something tying it all together, which in this case is the almost constant sixteenth-note activity throughout.
 The use of multiple styles or techniques of music within a composition is sometimes called "polystylism" (I prefer the less-fancy term,"stylistic hodgepodge"), which is associated with the music of Alfred Schnittke, Peter Maxwell Davies, Michael Colgrass, George Rochberg, and others.
 But this sounds nothing like their music…

 A few features that may be of interest:

-Dream Dance was premiered on February 9, 2008 during the Newfound Music Festival in St. John's, in a flawless performance by my friend and colleague, Kristina Szutor.
+Dream Dance was premiered on February 9, 2008 during the Newfound Music Festival in St. John's, in a flawless performance by my friend and collegue, Kristina Szutor.

 It was also performed in 2009-2010 by Mikako Ogata at several venues in Japan, and in New York City.